bmeurant/technical-docs/software-architecture/architectural-patterns/saga.md

 ## Compensating Transactions

 Compensating transactions are a fundamental aspect of the Saga pattern.
 They are operations designed to semantically undo the effects of previously completed steps in a distributed transaction if a later step fails.
 This ensures that the system can revert to a consistent state without relying on traditional distributed [[acid|ACID transactions]].

+> [!NOTE]
+> **Semantic Undo != Rollback**: A compensating transaction is not a database rollback.
+You cannot "un-commit" a transaction in another service.
+You must execute a *new* transaction that effectively reverses the business effect (e.g., "Refund Payment" to compensate "Charge Payment").

 For a detailed explanation, refer to the dedicated page: [[compensating-transaction|Compensating Transaction Pattern]].